-Complimenting the statewide habitat connectivity analysis, we will refine and repeat our analysis process at the ecoregional scale to provide finer scale data that is more applicable to localized planning and to assess the needs of species associated with more patchily distributed habitats and species with limited ranges and smaller movement scales.
+Complementing the statewide habitat connectivity analysis, we intend refine and repeat our analysis process at the ecoregional scale to provide finer scale data that is more applicable to localized planning and to assess the needs of species associated with more patchily distributed habitats and species with limited ranges and smaller movement scales.
 These species are likely to have important habitat requirements that are not adequately addressed at the statewide scale.

 To date we have completed ecoregional scale analyses in the Columbia Plateau ecoregion, and have initiated dialogues in other ecoregions to assess the need.